 Length and Weight.
 The measurements required on bluefin and blackfin tuna include round weight (in pounds or kilograms) and fork length (in inches or centimeters).
-These and other measurements are illustrated in Figure 4.
+These and other measurements are illustrated in Figure 5.
 Appropriate scales are usually available aboard ship or at dockside.
-Length measurements are most conveniently taken with calipers (Figure 4) but any type of measuring device can be used.
+Length measurements are most conveniently taken with calipers (Fig. 5) but any type of measuring device can be used.

 Skeletal Hardparts.
 The hardparts we use to age bluefin tuna are otoliths (inner ear bones) and caudal vertebrae.
-Instructions for extracting otoliths from bluefin tuna (same for blackfin) are given in Figure 5.
+Instructions for extracting otoliths from bluefin tuna (same for blackfin) are given in Figure 6.
 However, since otoliths are occasionally hard to find and are very fragile, we recommend that the entire head be saved and shipped to the Miami Laboratory.
-Caudal vertebrae from both species of tuna should be obtained by cutting the caudal peduncle one inch in front of the 6th finlet (Figure 6).
+Caudal vertebrae from bluefin tuna should be obtained by cutting the caudal peduncle between the 6th and 7th finlet (Fig. 7).
 To save shipping space, the tail section can be trimmed by removing both lobes of the caudal fin but care should be taken not to cut any of the posterior vertebrae.
 This section will insure collection of the 35th vertebrae, which we use for ageing.
-In addition, we would like to obtain the first six dorsal and anal spines from all samples of blackfin tuna.
-Grab the tallest spine and pull forward to spread the spine system and cut the tissue separating spines 6 and 7.
-Continue making a parallel cut along each side of the spines down to the pterygiophores (spine roots) so that the entire perimeter of the spines has been This will release the spines so they can be pulled out by encircled. hand.
-Collection of all hardparts from the same fish (otoliths, vertebrae, spines) is necessary for validation of age and growth estimates.